kanchantewary/learn-pyspark/LEARN-RDD.md

 ## Performance Tuning

-a. avoid too few partitions. it would lead to less concurrency (and unused cores).
+a. avoid too few partitions. it would lead to less concurrency (and unused cores)
-b. avoid too many partitions. it would mean more framework overhead.
+b. avoid too many partitions. it would mean more framework overhead
 c. avoid too big partitions
 d. if no of partitions are close to 2000, bump it up to make it above 2000
 e. resolve data skew using salting technique
 f. resolve cartesian joins using methods like nested structure, windowing
 g. avoid shuffle as much as possible in your DAG (it is expensive)
 h. use reduceByKey instead of groupByKey
 i. use treeReduce over reduce
 j. keep data in serialized format, to minimize storage
 k.
 Commonly between 100 and 10,000 partitions
 l.
 Lower bound: At least ~2x number of cores in cluster
 m.
 Upper bound: Ensure tasks take at least 100ms
 n.
 Don't copy all elements of a large RDD to the driver.
 Collect will attempt to copy every single element in the RDD onto the single driver program, and then run out of memory and crash.Instead, you can write out the RDD to files or export the RDD to a database that is large enough to hold all the data.